 - Navigate to your app directory.

 Run the following command:

 env file is generated at the root of your project.
-It contains the API key for your app and the ID of each of the extensions in your app.
+It contains the client ID (API key) for your app and the ID of each of the extensions in your app.

 Step 2: Generate a CLI authentication tokenAnchor link to section titled "Step 2: Generate a CLI authentication token"